johnellis30/astro-daggerheart-campaign/AI_AGENT.md

 - Make sure there are no extra spaces or quotes

 **"Knowledge base empty"**
-- Run `npm run sync-obsidian` first
+- The AI agent automatically loads from your organized content directories
-- Check that you have .md files in `src/content/blog/obsidian/`
+- Check that you have .md files in `src/content/characters/`, `src/content/locations/`, etc.
+- Run `npm run ai-cli` and use the `list` command to see what's loaded

 **"Error generating content"**
 - Check your API key is valid and has credits